Blossoms in Beijing: A Guide for Where and When To See Them

 Temple of Heaven

-A beautiful place to visit no matter the time of year, the Temple of Heaven is especially pretty during spring when the lilac trees are in bloom.
-There are over 240 lilac trees in the Temple of Heaven Park, making it the biggest lilac clove in Beijing.
-You can find the lilac clove by the Hall of Prayer.
+A beautiful place to visit, no matter the time of year, the Temple of Heaven is especially pretty during spring when the lilac trees are in bloom, from around early April to late May.
+There are over 240 lilac trees in the Temple of Heaven Park, making it the biggest lilac grove in Beijing.
+You can find the lilac grove by the Hall of Prayer.

 Temple of Heaven 天坛公园